Best Way to Clean Your House to Avoid Getting Sick

 Limit the spread of germs

 As mentioned before, hand sanitizer can help but it’s only one tool to combat germs.
-These are some of the most germ-ridden spots in the bedroom, and that’s a good place to start.
 Wash bedding in hot water and wipe down other items with a bleach-based cleaner.
 Paper towels are better for disinfecting surfaces than sponges, which will spread germs more.

 Know how to use disinfectant